About Smart Shopping campaigns

 Follow best practices to get the most out of your campaign.

 In order to maintain a similar overall spend, use the combined historical daily spend of your current standard Shopping and display remarketing campaigns to set a budget for your new campaign.
-Keep in mind that for the same product, Shopping campaigns that are goal-optimized take priority over standard Shopping and display remarketing campaigns for the same account.
+Keep in mind that for the same product, Smart Shopping campaigns take priority over standard Shopping and display remarketing campaigns for the same account.

 Note: Setting a target ROAS is the inverse of setting an ERS (Effective Revenue Share), which is a measure of spend divided by revenue.
 Your actual ROAS might vary from your target ROAS.